thechiragjogani/projects/python/Web-Scraping/README.md

 python main.py
 ```

-> Replace pip and python with pip3 and python3 respectively if doesn't work.
+> Replace pip and python with pip3 and python3 respectively for python3>